Lummetry/SEER-API-documentation/README.md

 ### 1.3 Long-term recommendations

-The recommendations in this section are computed given a basket of items (the current one) __and__ a hostory of shopping baskets.
+The recommendations in this section are computed given a basket of items (the current one) __and__ a history of shopping baskets.
 The current basket should be specified as value for key __`CURRENT_BASKET`__ and the history should be specified as value for key __`HISTORY`__.
 Below is found the description of these parameters:

 | Key | Value type | Value description |
 | :--- | :--- | :--- |